x

 We keep track of all indicator-scores of Pavel Sivakov (and all other pro-riders) based on results in UCI-races in the past 3 years.
 Stats are updated every day in order to provide up-to-date scores.
 It gives you the possibility to check current rider-specialties of all riders.
 Here you can find the scores of Pavel Sivakov.

-• Pavel Sivakov has an average strength of 85 points.
+• Pavel Sivakov has an average strength of 89 points, meaning the rider is one of the best cyclists in the world.

 • Sivakov scores 20 points on riding on cobbles.